kirstinmeows/creative_coding_blog/directory/for/blog/posts/blog_post6.md

 Here's my sketch I created using the guidance from the video linked above, as well as some experimentation with HSB colours.
 <iframe width="400" height="442" src="https://editor.p5js.org/kirstinmeows/full/5Ev5FxtQq"></iframe>

-These custom shapes are also explored in the previous post
+These custom shapes are also explored in the previous post, with the star shapes.
+Here are some other stars to brighten up your night.
+<iframe width = "400" height = "400" src="https://editor.p5js.org/kirstinmeows/full/oBylHxa_9"></iframe>